treshugart/react-shade/README.md

 Unfortunately, that polyfill doesn't support CSS scoping.
 You'd normally have to find a way to use [`shadycss`](https://github.com/webcomponents/shadycss), but integrating it is non-trivial due to its reliance on `<template>` and imperative APIs.

 In order to scope CSS, we've placed a dependency on [`shadow-css`](https://github.com/treshugart/shadow-css) and the CSS that you pass to `<Style>` will automatically be scoped using it if you're running in a non-native environment.
-Check out the [demo](https://react-shade.netlify.com/) in Firefox!
+Check out the [demo](https://react-shade.netlify.com/) in a browser that [doesn't support ShadowDOM](https://caniuse.com/#feat=shadowdomv1).

 **_Beware of the limitations of `shadow-css`!_**